stared/jekyll-blog-pre-2022/_posts/2020/2020-03-02-types-tests-typescript.markdown

 A few takeaways:

-- Types and tests save you from stupid mistakes; thesea re gifts for your future self!
+- Types and tests save you from stupid mistakes, and are gifts for your future self!
 - Use ESLint and configure it to be your strict, but fair, friend.
 - Think of tests as a permanent console.
 - Types: It is not only about checks.
 It is also about code readability.